Thetchina13/Bonafide-Generator/README.md

 # Bonafide-Generator
-Used to maintain Student Records and helps in generating the Boanfide  without any typing works
+Used to maintain Student Records and helps in generating the Bonafide  without any typing works